Europa Point F.C.: History

 On 1 November 2017, it was announced that an American consortium headed by Peter Grieve and Corey Woolfolk had purchased a controlling stake in Europa Point.
 Woolfolk took over as chairman of the club, while John Gontier moved to CEO.
 On 10 November, Joaquin Rodriguez was announced as the new Head of Commercial and Football Operations.
 As part of the takeover, Europa Point became a partner club to Bantu Rovers in Zimbabwe.
 Gontier negotiated to re-take control of the club in early 2019, helping the club to a second-place finish in the league.

 In the inaugural season newly formed Gibraltar National League, Europa Point started poorly under former Gibraltar national football team manager Allen Bula.
 However, the appointment of ex-Leyton Orient boss Ian Hendon in late November 2019 saw a significant upturn in results, only for the season to be voided by the onset of the COVID-19 pandemic.

 In July 2020, Andrew Pritchard purchased a majority stake in the club, while John Gontier stayed on as minority shareholder.
 Following the end of the 2020–21 season, Gontier sold his remaining stake in the club to focus on Gibraltar Women's Football League side Gibraltar Wave.
 In November 2021, former Charlton Athletic player and Kemi City chairman Mark Tivey was announced as the club's new co-owner and technical director.
+However, this ownership was short lived and in July 2022, a Swedish consortium led by Pär Magnus Roos took over the club.

-In February 2022, West of Scotland Football League Premier Division side Rossvale announced new co-owner's, shareholder's and directors to their newly formed structure subject to SFA approval.
-Europa Point co-owners Mark Tivey and Andrew Pritchard MSc joined Chairman Dom McInally in forming the new structure of the club, subject to SFA approval.
-In doing so, the two clubs established a link with players moving between the two clubs.
+In July 2023, Swedish coach Dalibor Savić was appointed head coach, with player Ryan McCarthy becoming player-assistant manager.
+In his first season in charge, aided by a number of high-profile Scandinavian signings such as Johan Andersson, Johannes Ström and former Norway international Thomas Drage, Europa Point secured a top 6 finish in the Gibraltar Football League for the first time in their history.